mturilli/aimes.emanager/README.md

 The script will output all the steps of the demo on the console and, once completed, will send an e-mail with the summary of the run and its diagrammatic representation to the e-mail address(es) indicated in the demo configuration file.

 Note that the pilot on blacklight is supposed to fail.
-This illustrates the fault tolerant properties of the scheduler used to late bind the tasks of the stilton on a dynamic number of pilots.
+This illustrates the fault tolerant properties of the scheduler used to late-bind the tasks of the given skeleton on a dynamic number of pilots.

 The following directories will be written into the demo directory:

 * `run-21-<SID>`: directory containing all the files relative to the demo run.
 Multiple runs create individual directories.
 * `Stage_1_Input`: directory with the input files for the tasks of the first stage of the skeleton.
 * `Stage_1_Output`: directory with the output files of the tasks of the first stage of the skeleton.
-These files are transferred from the remote resource back to the machine from which you are running the demo.
+These files are transferred from the remote resource back to the host from which the demo has been run.
 * `Stage_2_Output`: directory with the output files of the tasks of the second stage of the skeleton.
-These files are transferred from the remote resource back to the machine from which you are running the demo.
+These files are transferred from the remote resource back to the host from which the demo has been run.

 The skeleton executed by the demo can be modified by editing the file: